 Framing is also important; it’s the skeleton holding together your solar cells.
 It is easily overlooked when selecting solar panels for a commercial or residential installation.
 Conventional solar panels’ frames can warp and break over time (below).

-SunPower is known throughout the solar industry for their durability.
+SunPower is known throughout the solar industry for its durability.
 SunPower solar panels have Class 1 black anodized framing, which is the highest rating through the American Architectural Manufacturers Association (AAMA).
 SunPower’s cell (Maxeon Solar Cell) is the only solar cell built on a solid copper foundation or backing, and it’s impervious to the standard corrosion and cracking that degrade conventional panels.
 SunPower has also ranked exceptionally high in various durability tests.

 Exceptional power production